MileHacker Logo

 Bay Area Airports

-San Francisco International Airport (SFO) is approximately 60 miles (96 km) south of Napa, a major international and domestic hub.
+San Francisco International Airport (SFO) is approximately 60 miles (96 km) south of Napa, a large international and domestic hub.
 Oakland International Airport (OAK) is about 45 miles (72 km) south, good for domestic flights and some international ones.

 Flight Options